NGC 4536

-NGC 4536 is an intermediate spiral galaxy in the constellation Virgo located about 10° south of the midpoint of the Virgo cluster.
+NGC 4536 is located about 10° south of the midpoint of the Virgo Cluster.
 However, it is not considered a member of the cluster.
 Rather, it is a member of the M61 Group of galaxies, which is a member of the Virgo II Groups, a series of galaxies and galaxy clusters strung out from the southern edge of the Virgo Supercluster.
 The morphological classification in the De Vaucouleurs system is SAB(rs)bc, which indicates it is a weakly barred spiral galaxy with a hint of an inner ring structure plus moderate to loosely wound arms.
 It does not have a classical bulge around the nucleus.

 NGC 4536 has the optical characteristics of an HII galaxy, which means it is undergoing a strong burst of star formation.
 This is occurring prominently in the ring that surrounds the bar and nucleus.
 Based upon the level of X-ray emission from the core, it may have a small supermassive black hole with 104–106 times the mass of the Sun.

-On March 8, 1981, a type Ia supernova was discovered 51 arcseconds to the northeast of the galactic center.
-Designated SN 1981b, it reached a peak visual magnitude of 12 on March 8 before steadily fading from view over the next two months.
-No prior supernova events have been observed in this galaxy.
+One supernova has been observed in NGC 4536: SN 1981B (type Ia, mag.
+12.3) was discovered by Dmitry Tsvetkov on 2 March 1981, located 51 arcseconds to the northeast of the Galactic Center.
+It reached a peak visual magnitude of 12 on March 8 before steadily fading from view over the next two months.